nasirshariff619/body_building_app/README.md

 *  View all of their exercises and see which workouts they belong to (satisfies 'Read').

 In the future I would like the user to be able to:
-* Create a user account that contains the following:
+* Create a user account, which allows them to login, that contains the following:
     * Username
     * First name
     * Last name